 They are claiming in KJV that both body and blood should be received during communion.
 Let us read the 1st column below, which is from King James, a Protestant bible.

-27 So then whoever eats the bread or drinks the cup of the Lord in a way that is unworthy [of Him] will be guilty of [profaning and sinning against] the body and blood of the Lord.
+Therefore whosoever shall eat this bread, and drink this cup of the Lord, unworthily, shall be guilty of the body and blood of the Lord. | 27 So then whoever eats the bread or drinks the cup of the Lord in a way that is unworthy [of Him] will be guilty of [profaning and sinning against] the body and blood of the Lord.

-27 It follows that if one of you eats the Lord’s bread or drinks from his cup in a way that dishonors him, you are guilty of sin against the Lord’s body and blood.
+| 27 It follows that if one of you eats the Lord’s bread or drinks from his cup in a way that dishonors him, you are guilty of sin against the Lord’s body and blood. | 27 So then, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord. |

 Answer: There is an apparent mistake in this KJ version, in the use of “and,” i.e. “eat this bread AND drink this cup.”
 AND in Greek is καὶ (pronounced as

 Kai.)
-However, in the original Greek, it was written (pronounced as ē), which means “or”.
+However, in the original Greek, it was written ἢ (pronounced as ē), which means “or”.
 Whether it is bread or wine, we received Jesus´ body and blood, soul and divinity.

 In later protestant bibles, they have corrected this.
 See the other 3 columns above, all of which now says “or.”